Left to right are Tania León, Terrance McKnight, Leyland Simmons, Eddie Venegas, and Josh Henderson.

 This concert is FREE and open to the public.
 RSVP is required.
-The registration will open one month before the concert.
-We will announce when the free tickets are available.
+Click here or on the button below to register.

 PROGRAM